Diana was a member of the Royal Horticultural Society. She & her family all love gardening. She enjoys photographing & painting plants too.

 4. Purple Clematis

-This year I am growing some more clematis up a trellis on a wall next to my lounge window, so that I can look out and see it... . . heavenly!
+This year, I am growing some more clematis up a trellis on a wall next to my lounge window, so that I can look out and see it . . . heavenly!

-Ajuga tends to dry out in hot weather, so needs to be watered in summer.
-It has a very long flowering period and the small flowers just keep coming.
+Ajuga tends to dry out in hot weather, so it needs to be watered in summer.
+It has a very long flowering period, and the small flowers just keep coming.

-Sometimes, gardeners get a bee in their bonnet about rather advanced garden design, such as growing only plants of one particular colour, for example, the famous white garden at Sissinghurst, in England.
+Sometimes, gardeners get a bee in their bonnet about rather advanced garden design, such as growing only plants of one particular colour—for example, the famous white garden at Sissinghurst in England.

-One of my friends is trying to do just this, but it is quite difficult to completely clear your garden of colour, and just plant white flowers, whilst still ensuring there are flowers throughout the flowering season.
+One of my friends is trying to do just this, but it is quite difficult to completely clear your garden of colour and just plant white flowers, whilst still ensuring there are flowers throughout the flowering season.
 Does this idea appeal to you?

-Be careful, because you can get an allergic skin reaction from contact with the sap (there is sap in the seed pods), so don't handle them for more than a couple of minutes, and wash your hands afterwards.
+Be careful though, because you can get an allergic skin reaction from contact with the sap from the seed pods.
+So don't handle them for more than a couple of minutes, and wash your hands afterwards.

 Osteospermum is a daisy-like flower and comes in several colors.
 I chose the one shown in the picture for my garden because I love the delicate shades of pale mauve to white, with grey undertones.

-The petals open up in sunlight, and close when the sun goes down, or when the weather is not very bright.
+The petals open up in sunlight and close when the sun goes down, or when the weather is not very bright.
 I love to see the variations in a single day—if I get up early at dawn and go out to see it, the petals are quite tightly closed.

-Osteospermum is an easy plant to grow, and just needs to be dead-headed as the flowers fade, in order to encourage more flowering, and then cut back once flowering has ceased in winter, to make a nice compact plant for the following year.
+Osteospermum is an easy plant to grow and just needs to be deadheaded as the flowers fade, in order to encourage more flowering.
+Then cut them back once flowering has ceased in winter, to make a nice compact plant for the following year.

 These purple flowers look beautiful, but my hostas mostly get eaten by slugs, so the flowers last for even less time than they should.
 It only takes one slug or snail to escape from my various slug treatments, and leaves and flowers are gone in a night.

 Do you like to have large color blocks of similar shades, or do you like to mix your borders?